hl7-be/fhir-ig-release-publication/README.md

+Acknowledgement / Credits:
-This process is documented by HL7 Belgium, with the support of the Belgium community and VAZG and RIZIV/INAMI
+This process is documented for HL7 Belgium, with the support of the Belgium community and VAZG and RIZIV/INAMI

 # Process for Publishing a FHIR Implementation Guide (for non-HL7 IGs)